April & May, Explore & Play

 Growing Gingers.
 Gingers can be planted from small pieces of their roots.
 These pieces or rhizome segments must have buds to successfully grow.
 In Healing Present, we usually plant them during the rainy season.
 You can start them in individual pots or raised beds.
 Once the seedlings have strong stems, you can transfer them to different parts of your garden.
 Some gardeners, without many pests, press the ginger pieces directly into the soil.
 The pieces are planted about 3 inches deep and at least 7 inches apart.
 I like to grow them in dense clumps so they make a bold visual impact when they grow taller.
 In general, gingers prefer Cebu’s humidity, partial shade and indirect light.
 For the best results, grow them in soil that drains well.

-Below are different locations we planted ginger.
+Below are different locations where we planted ginger.
 Some gingers are in a shaded balcony or thriving under the canopy of a native cinnamon tree.
 Others are next to a garden wall that blocks direct sunlight.
 Other ginger relatives are in pots next to ponds.
 All these locations receive frequent rain or irrigation.
 They also block constant heat and direct sun exposure.

 With pruning, gingers are pretty low-maintenance.
-Just remove any dead or damaged stems during they year.
+Just remove any dead or damaged stems during the year.
 Those dead brown canes or stems make great additions to your compost.
-Here are a few more design tips to help you integrate an abundance of gingers in your garden:

-A stairway in Healing Present’s farm lined with a variety of ginger relatives like insulin plants, turmeric, and ginger lilies.
+>> A stairway in Healing Present’s farm lined with a variety of ginger relatives like insulin plants, turmeric, and ginger lilies.
 The parallel islands of ginger are complemented with ferns and Saging-saging (canna lilies).
 Complement your ginger islands with moisture-loving accents like ferns, lilies, and ornamental bananas.

-Don’t add a thin line or skinny row of plants along your walkway.
+>>Don’t add a thin line or skinny row of plants along your walkway.
 Add wide bands or clusters of gingers.
 With regular, moist conditions gingers can grow to 4 feet or more in width.
 So it won’t take long to grow a wealth of ginger.
 Wider groups of gingers add verdant impact and visual harmony.

-Since gingers love partial shade, consider adding them to a shaded path.
+>>Since gingers love partial shade, consider adding them to a shaded path.
 In Healing Present’s farm, we frequently decorate a path with a passionfruit pergola overhead.
-Then, we plant gingers on both sides of the the stepping stones.
+Then, we plant gingers on both sides of the stepping stones.

 Hope this inspires you to beautify your garden paths with some gorgeous ginger additions!